 Our training sessions aim to co-construct action platforms with our community partners, academic partners, and anyone interested in community-engaged research and practice.

-Our trainings, rooted in our Principles of Partnership (see figure right), are built from emergent, community-led efforts.
+Our training sessions, rooted in our Principles of Partnership (see figure right), are built from emergent, community-led efforts.
 Our mission revolves around co-construction, so we encourage you to take the lessons you learn from our trainings to negotiate action plans in your community-academic partnerships to achieve health equity and social justice.

 Click on each section below to view the complete list of training sessions available within each tier.